My Agent Remembers Better Than I Do (Part 2)

 Layer 2 is the safety net.
 Every 15 minutes, a system event fires in the main session: "If you've had meaningful exchanges since last write, capture them NOW."
 This catches the stuff the agent forgot to write immediately.
 It runs in the main session because it needs to see the conversation context.

 Layer 3 is background work.
-Every 30 minutes, an isolated session checks email, calendar, and health data.
-It writes findings to memory files.
-"Isolated" means it doesn't block the main conversation.
-If something urgent comes up (important email, upcoming meeting), it announces.
+Every 30 minutes, an isolated session checks email, calendar, and health data, and writes its findings to memory files.
+Isolated here means it doesn't block the main conversation, though it does announce anything urgent like an important email or an upcoming meeting.

 Layer 4 keeps search fresh.
-Every hour, QMD re-indexes all collections.
-New daily log entries, updated project docs, fresh memory files.
-All searchable within the hour.
+Every hour, QMD re-indexes all collections, so new daily log entries, updated project docs, and fresh memory files all become searchable within the hour.

 Layer 5 is garbage collection.
 At 2 AM, a cron distills the last 3 days of daily logs into thematic memory files, deduplicates entries, archives old content, and enforces size limits.
 At 3 AM, a self-review checks for stale tasks, stuck subagents, and growing error logs.

-The key design constraint: only Layer 2 touches the main session.
-Everything else runs in isolated sessions.
-The agent stays responsive to you while maintenance happens in the background.
+The key design constraint is that only Layer 2 touches the main session.
+Everything else runs in isolated sessions, so the agent stays responsive to you while maintenance happens in the background.

 Workspace Governance

 This is the part most memory guides skip entirely.
-They tell you to write everything down but never address: where do the files go?
+They tell you to write everything down but never address where the files actually go.

 After 18 days, my workspace looked like this: